 12. Ostankino Tower

-One can only begin to fathom the shear expanse and planning of the city is mesmerizing from that height.
+One can only begin to fathom the sheer expanse and planning of the city is mesmerizing from that height.

 13. Arbat Street